Download a PDF of The Long Now, Pt. 1.

 Citizens who take back their vote, and who refuse to play the Fool.

-PDF Download (Paid Subscription Required): The Long Now, Pt.
+PDF Download of single chapter (paid subscription required): The Long Now, Pt.
 1